trunghng/trunghng.github.io/content/posts/machine-learning/pgm-learning.md

 Notes on Learning in PGMs.
 <!--more-->

-## Parameter Estimation in Bayesian Networks
+## Parameter Estimation in Bayesian Networks with Fully Observed Data

 ### MLE for Bayesian Networks{#mle-bn}
 Suppose that we have a Bayesian network of two binary nodes $X,Y$ connected by $X\to Y$.